Amara (organization)

 Amara, formerly known as Universal Subtitles, is a web-based non-profit project created by the Participatory Culture Foundation that hosts and allows user-subtitled video to be accessed and created.
 Users upload video through many major video hosting websites such as YouTube, Vimeo, and Ustream to subtitle.

 It uses crowdsourcing techniques to subtitle video as well as having a paid service for professionally created subtitles.
-Users of the project and service include Mozilla, PBS, Khan Academy, Netflix, Twitter, TED Talks, Coursera, Udacity, and Google.
+Users of the project and service include Mozilla, PBS, Khan Academy, Netflix, Twitter, Coursera, Udacity, and Google.
 Most companies listed have "teams" organized by Amara on the website that focus on translation and caption of videos.
 Amara claims that it lowers the cost of captioning and translation by at least 95 percent because of their volunteer-based system.

 The software for the Amara platform was previously open source software under the GNU Affero General Public License.
 In January 2020, Amara announced that the platform would become proprietary and closed source, citing that it wanted to have more control over how it is deployed and used, and protect its work from being used by for-profit companies in means that are "inconsistent with its values".